 Foregoing a return by train, I’ll get on a flight tomorrow morning and be back home in Eugene tomorrow night.
 I have had a wonderful time in Nova Scotia, but there is much that awaits me back home.
 I am looking forward as always to what lies ahead.

-Clouds will bring rain tomorrow, but this evening there was a sunset that looked like the interior of the island was on fire, and a full moon rose in a wonderfully synchronous moment at virtually the same time across the harbor.
-I interpreted it as a good omen.
+Clouds will bring rain tomorrow, but this evening there was a sunset that looked like the interior of the island was on fire, and a full moon rose at virtually the same time across the harbor.
 I spotted the moonrise on the horizon because a tour ship passing in front of Karl’s house caught my attention just as a slice of moon appeared over the water to the east.
-See if you can spot it .
-[All photos Max Vollmer, Click on any image to enlarge]
+Can you spot it?
+[All photos

 Inside, there are full size examples of small, wood, pleasure and working boats that illustrate differences related purpose and evolution over time.